mleoking/PhET/trunk/simulations-java/common/phetcommon/simsharing-readme.txt

 Dynamic strings can still be constructed but must implementing the marker interface.
 Dynamic strings should all contain a "." to indicate they were dynamically constructed and won't appear explicitly in the enum.

-For drag events, use SimSharingDragSequenceEventHandler instead of PBasicInputEventListener
+For drag events, use SimSharingDragSequenceEventHandler2 instead of PBasicInputEventListener (once other usages are converted to SimSharingDragSequenceEventHandler2, SimSharingDragSequenceEventHandler will be deleted)

+Where necessary (and possible), assign ID's to objects that are created and removed.

 Non-interactive components should send messages too, so we can see that the user is clicking on them with no effect.
 The code is: faucetNode.addInputEventListener( new NonInteractiveUserComponent( UserComponents.faucetImage ) );